 Oct. is National Bullying Prevention

-Staff and students will wear orange on Unity Day, Oct.
+Staff and students wore orange on Unity Day, Oct.
 22. Unity Day is a time when communities can unite to raise awareness of bullying prevention through events, outreach, and education.
 We’re asking you to join the movement!

 350 colleges will be attending the Pine Bush High School College Fair and Financial Aid Night on Nov.
 6 at 7 p.m.
 Parents are welcome to join juniors and seniors at College Day at Sullivan County Community College.
 Permission slips are available in the Guidance Office.
 Contact Director Linda Argentati for more information.